attilaszasz/AnythingLLM_Guides/readme.md

 ![AnythingLLM LLM Preference Screenshot](/media/AnythingLLM%20Start%20Install%20Built%20In.jpg)

 On the LLM Preference screen, choose your desired provider.
-Follow the specific instructions for the provider you choose:
+Follow the specific instructions for the provider you chose:
 - [Groq](groq.md)
 - [AnythingLLM](builtin.md) (Buit in [Ollama](https://ollama.com/))